PedalPlayground/pedalplayground/README.md

 **Before you submit, please consider the following:**

--   New releases from a popular builder are added to the database automatically -- there is no need to make a request for those,
+-   New releases from all major builders are added to the database automatically -- there is no need to make a request for those,
 -   Please do not request alternative colorways.
 To help keep the project size manageable we will no longer be accepting those requests,
 -   Please check to see if your pedal request hasn't already been covered by a [pending pull](https://github.com/PedalPlayground/PedalPlayground.github.io/pulls) by one of our contributors,
 -   Please check if your pedal hasn't already been [requested by somebody else](https://github.com/PedalPlayground/PedalPlayground.github.io/issues).